sourcefuse/loopback4-microservice-catalog/services/search-service/README.md

  - Create a new Loopback4 Application (If you don't have one already) `lb4 testapp`
-- Install the audit service
+- Install the search service
 `npm i @sourceloop/search-service`
 - Bind the configuration for the service to the `SearchServiceBindings.Config` key -
    ``` typescript